 Move over Kylie Jenner, overdrawing your lip line can really age you.
 It is always best to get a desired lip shape when the mouth is closed then fill it in.
 Extending a lipstick or liner to the end of your lips can really age you so know your mouth edge limit.
 Rae tells us to never extend the outer bottom lip – take it from the expert!
 As for Lashes, there is a reason Rae hates using the term ‘falsies’.
 It’s important that while applying lashes, you want them to look at natural at possible.
 Rae’s trick to perfect lashes is taking the eyelash strip and cutting it into three pieces.
 Now, throw away the middle piece so you’re only left with the opening and end pieces.
 In the middle of the lid, only apply small individual lashes.
 This will give you the perfect flirty lashes and top off with her favourite L’Oreal Paris Telescopic Mascara.

 Teaching the audience that beauty is science, Rae demonstrated the Phi model.
 Also known as the Golden Number or more commonly, the Fibonacci sequence, this beauty myth is literally maths!
 Noting that some of our favourite celebrities – think Angelina Jolie and Marilyn Monroe – follow this golden rule religiously, we break it down for you.
 According to Morris, the sequence is “deeper than just symmetry and proportion”.
 It’s the proportions of your face aligned, or in beauty terms, how to foolproof your eyes in appearing bigger with a few liner strokes.
-Working alongside plastic surgeons, Morris put the sequence to the test and developed a new way of beauty.
+Working alongside an elite plastic surgeon in Chicago, Morris put the sequence to the test and developed a new way of beauty.

 “There is a science behind beauty and now I have learnt how to put it down on paper,” says Morris.